+Variation in genome quality does not expalain immunity-microbiome correlations

+In principle, differences in the quality of genome assemblies used as inputs to this analysis could confound the apparent association between IL-1R gene copy number and microbiome richness in coral endolithic skeleton.
+To control for this, we calculated BUSCO scores for each genome, and regressed IL-1R copy number and BUSCO score together against skeleton microbiome richness.
+The resulting post-hoc tests show IL-1R copy number still significantly negatively correlated with skeleton microbiome richness (p = 0.0149), while BUSCO score (p=0.4691) or the interaction of BUSCO score and IL-1R gene copy number (p = 0.2733) did not.

 Microbiome composition varies with IL-R and TLR gene copy numbers.

 In addition to regulating microbiome richness and evenness, coral innate immune systems may also influence coral microbiome composition.
 If so, we might expect microbiome composition to correlate with the repertoire of innate immune proteins encoded in coral genomes.
 To test this, we compared differences in overall microbiome composition for each pair of coral species using two phylogenetic beta diversity metrics: Weighted UniFrac and Unweighted UniFrac.
 Using these beta-diversity distance metrics, we conducted principal coordinates analysis (PCoA), using the first three PC axes (PC1, PC2, and PC3) of the PCoA ordination (Methods).
 We correlated the microbiome PC coordinates against the number of predicted TLR or IL-1R gene copies (Fig. 3; Table S9).